Bilateral relations

 Swiss nationals in Congo (Kinshasa)

-At the end of 2015 there were 240 Swiss nationals living in Congo (Kinshasa), most of them involved in development cooperation and humanitarian aid work.
+At the end of 2023, there were 162 Swiss nationals living in the DRC.

 History of bilateral relations